-Who Determines the Need for GH Treatment?
+Who determines the need for GH treatment?

-To decide whether a child or adult needs to be treated

-with growth hormone, a family normally sees a specialist called an endocrinologist.
-Endocrinologists are doctors who specialize in the body's hormones, including growth hormone, sex hormones, insulin, thyroid, etc. There are pediatric endocrinologists, who specialize in treating children, and adult endocrinologists, who treat adults and possibly adolescents.
-Since there are a number of medical issues in Prader-Willi syndrome (PWS) that involve the hormone system, an endocrinologist who is familiar with PWS and who can work with the child or adult on all of these issues would be the best choice.
-If a family has health insurance benefits through an HMO (health maintenance organization) or other type of managed care plan, a referral from the pediatrician or regular doctor usually is needed in order to see an endocrinologist.
+All individuals with PWS need a primary care physician.
+However, an endocrinologist is required when deciding whether a child or adult can be treated with growth hormone.
+Both pediatric and adult endocrinologists are doctors who specialize in the body's hormones, including growth hormone, sex hormones, insulin, and thyroid.
+Since there are a number of medical issues in Prader-Willi syndrome that involve the hormone system, an endocrinologist who is familiar with PWS and who can work with the child or adult on all of these issues would be the best choice.
+Usually, a referral from the pediatrician or regular doctor usually is needed in order to see an endocrinologist.